 Quoted in Eric Levitz, “Trump Says His Accusers Are Pawns in a Globalist Conspiracy to End U.S. Sovereignty,” NY Magazine, October 13, 2016.

 Blake Hounshell, “Trump vs. the Globalists,” Politico, February 13, 2017.

-Posted by Jonas E. Alexis on May 3, 2017, With 2232 Reads Filed under Of Interest.
+Posted by Jonas E. Alexis on May 3, 2017, With 2278 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.